DIPlib/diplib/changelogs/diplib_next.md

 - The "SolidArea" feature didn't take the pixel size into account.
 This also caused the "Roundness" feature to report wrong values.
 The "SurfaceArea" feature didn't properly scale the result by the pixel size.
-  Several composed features (computed from other features) didn't produce correct values for anisotropic pixels ("P2A", "Roundness", "PodczeckShapes", etc.)
+  Several composed features (computed from other features) didn't produce correct values for anisotropic pixels ("P2A", "Roundness", and "PodczeckShapes").

 - `dip::div_round()` was incorrect, which caused `dip::DirectedPathOpening()` to not use certain directions.